 PREREQUISITE: Grade B or better in Algebra 2 or Advanced Algebra 2, or teacher recommendation.
-SCHOOL GRADES CREDIT EDHS 11-12 5 units per semester PHS Meets UC Requirement: "g"

 This course includes all the topics of Advanced Placement Computer Science A emphasizing object-oriented programming methodology with a concentration on problem solving and algorithm development.
 It also includes the study of data structures, design, and abstraction.
 The course is designed for students with no prior computing experience and is meant to be the equivalent of a first-semester college-level course in Computer Science.